wellbehavedsoftware/btrfs-dedupe/README.md

 a state file to enable successive executions to operate incrementally.
 It will first scan the file system and create an index of all files present, it then takes an SHA256 checksum for each file, then it takes an SHA256 checksum of a representation of the file extent map for each file.
-Finally it will execute the deduplicate ioctl for every file with a matching extent map.
+Finally, for every set of two or more files with a matching content hash but different extent hashes, it will execute the defragment ioctl for the first, then the deduplicate ioctl against this file for every other.

 It saves its state regularly to a file which is simply a list of JSON entries, one for each file present, along with some metadata (size, mtime, etc), the